CS232-Labs/Lab5/Champsim/README.md

 - Random: Here we choose a random block to evict in case the cache becomes full.

 ### Performance Analysis:
-We will be comparing the performances(`IPC`) of these replacement policies for the `Last-level cache` for the following configurations for the provided traces(inside `Champsim/traces`), by changing the number of ways in a set among `1, 4, 16, 32`
+We will be comparing the performances(`IPC`, `LLC miss rate`) of these replacement policies for the `Last-level cache` for the following configurations for the provided traces(inside `Champsim/traces`), by changing the number of ways in a set among `1, 4, 16, 32`

-Plot the IPC values for different ways mentioned above in a single plot (use a multi-bar chart).
+Plot the `IPC` and `LLC miss rate` values for different ways mentioned above in a two plots (use a multi-bar chart).
 Present your reasoning on observations in a video.
 Which replacement policy works the best?
 Which works the worst?
 Give appropriate reasons in your video.

 ## Part III - Best-Offset hardware prefetching (50 points)
 We will be implementing the following paper: https://hal.inria.fr/hal-01165600/document